serdeliverance/blog/_drafts/validation-cats-scala3.md

     yield Account(name, userId, accountDTO, createdAt)
 ```

-The problem with that approach is that `Either` short-circuit the operation at the first error (`Left` value).
+The problem with that approach is that `Either` short-circuits the operation at the first error (`Left` value) it gets.
 So, for example, if we have the following:

 ``` scala
 val accountDTO = AccountDTO(